 If you want to get Quality-time up and running quickly, for example for a demo, we recommend scenario 1.
 For software development, we recommend scenario 2.

 Install prerequisites

 Prerequisites are Docker and Git for both scenario's.
-For scenario 2 you also need Python 3.11 and a recent version of Node.js (we test with the Long Term Support version of Node).
+For scenario 2 you also need Python 3.11 and a recent version of Node.js (we currently use Node.js v20).

 Clone this repository: